c3m-labs/MeshTools/README.md

 ## Installation

-The following installation guidelines are meant for people who just want to use the package functionality.
-If you would like to build the package from the source code see the "Contributing" section of this document.
-This package requires Mathematica version 11. or later.
+_MeshTools_ package requires Mathematica version 11. or later.

-_MeshTools_ package is released in the `.paclet` file format, which contains code, documentation and other necessary resources.
+The package is released in the `.paclet` file format that contains the code, documentation and other necessary resources.
 Download the latest `.paclet` file from the repository ["releases"](https://github.com/c3m-labs/MeshTools/releases) page